gihrig/dotfiles/README.md

 > - Setup CheatSheet \
 > - Open remaining "Third Party Apps" (see Brewfile) and configure as needed

-12. Backup Settings and keychain .config/dotfiles/install.sh backup
+11. Backup Settings and keychain .config/dotfiles/install.sh backup

-> [!Note]
+## Note
 >
 > This dotfiles configuration is set up in such a way that it _shouldn't_ matter
 > where the repo exists on your system.